 For starters, just because an ingredient is natural doesn’t mean that your skin will be able to tolerate it.
 Many natural ingredients are known irritants and allergens.

 There also happen to be many lab-produced ingredients that work incredibly on the skin.
 Take hyaluronic acid, for example.
-Although naturally found in the body, the hydrating version of this that you apply to your skin has been created in a lab, yet it still works wonders when it comes to plumping up skin cells.
-(If you would like to experience the instantaneous benefits of hyaluronic acid for yourself, check out the Lionesse VitaLifting IV Wrinkle Filler, which fades those fine lines and wrinkles pretty much immediately!)
+Although naturally found in the body, the version of this that you apply to your skin has been created in a lab, yet it still works wonders when it comes to leaving the skin looking plumper and softer.

 These days, many brands are using the terms “natural” and “clean” as marketing buzzwords.
 It’s always best to just look for a product that addresses your skin’s needs and concerns, making that your priority.